Asgaros/asgaros-forum/readme.txt

 * Fixed: Do not execute a search-query when no categories are accessible
 * Fixed: Minor display issues
 * Changed: Misleading strings
+* Improved compatibility with All In One SEO Pack
+* Improved compatibility with Rank Math SEO
+* Improved compatibility with Yoast SEO
 = 1.15.4 =
 * Fixed: Fatal error when multibyte-extension is not installed = 1.15.3 =